MetOffice/mule/mule/docs/source/user_guide_basics.rst

 Mule supports different UM file types using a series of classes; when writing scripts you should generally select a class that corresponds to the specific type of file you aim to support.
-Currently there are two available classes:
+Currently there are three available classes:

   * :class:`mule.FieldsFile`
   * :class:`mule.LBCFile`

-Pick one of the classes and a file which it should correspond to (the test files have either ".ff" or ".lbc" extensions that should indicate this).
+  * :class:`mule.AncilFile`

+Pick one of the classes and a file which it should correspond to (the test files have either ".ff", ".lbc" or ".anc" extensions that should indicate this).
 You can then create a new class instance based on the file like so:

 .. code-block:: python